Also known as: synostosis

 What are craniosynostosis care options?

-The mildest forms of craniosynostosis may not require surgery and your physician might recommend a specially molded helmet which can help to reshape your baby’s head.
-For most babies however surgery will be required to reopen the suture(s) of the skull, allowing room for the growing brain and also improve the overall appearance of the baby’s head
+The mildest forms of craniosynostosis may not require surgery, and your physician might recommend a specially molded helmet that can help to reshape your baby’s head.
+However, for most babies, surgery will be required to reopen the suture(s) of the skull, allowing room for the growing brain and also improve the overall appearance of the baby’s head.

 Reviewed by: Parul B Jayakar, MD